agomez95/saleREST/README.md

 And that its all, the installation takes a lot of time and needs some investigation.
 I hope that information helps everyone to function the photo module for this project.

+More information about this package: [Sharp Installation Guide](https://sharp.pixelplumbing.com/install)

 ## License:
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.